namshi/coding-standards/javascript.md

 console.log('Loading config file: ', filePath);
 ```

-as well as give a hint to your fellow devs if you really need a config file that needs to be created:
+as well as give a hint to your fellow devs if you really need a config file that needs to be created (or user [reconfig](https://github.com/namshi/reconfig)):

 Example: (assuming we need a `config/dev.yml` file)
 ```javascript